ShivamChamoli/ReactJS-Basics/README.md

-Go to the folder todo-list from the terminal type npm start and enter
+Go to the folder todo-list from the terminal.
+Type npm start and enter